devnull-cz/c-prog-lang/modules/structures.md

 };
 ```

-- the ordering in the struct declaration does not have to be preserved (but you
+- The ordering in the struct declaration does not have to be preserved (but you
-  really should follow it though)
+  really should follow it though).

-- omitted field members are implicitly initialized the same as objects that have
+- Omitted field members are implicitly initialized the same as objects that have
   static storage duration (ie. will be initialized to 0).

 #source struct-designated-init.c